-One of the top five beverage companies in the world found their peak demand exceeded the capability of their existing process water distribution system.
+A large beverage company in the world found their peak demand exceeded the capability of their existing process water distribution system.
 Lines were intermittently being shut down and production was adversely affected.
 Attempts were made by their staff to remedy the symptoms with quick-fix solutions for specific areas of the water distribution system, but the original problems always returned.
 Although the water supply capacity and use were suspected, they were not able to identify the root cause.
-When the company’s in-house staff wasn’t able solve the problem, Placer Process Systems was called in to assist.
+With cooperative help of the clients engineering and maintenance staff Placer Process Systems was able to identify and solve the problem.

 Cost-Effective, Custom Solution Ensures Adequate, Reliable Water Supply

 The first step in solving the water distribution problem was to identify the source.
 Placer Process initiated a research study that monitored water usage at various key points throughout the plant.
 After generating a mass balance study and understanding how much water was used at different points in the system, Placer Process Systems was able to develop a custom solution to ensure an adequate water supply capable of meeting even the highest peak demand.
 Placer Process Systems then designed and fabricated a custom frame-mounted water distribution system connecting two existing unused tanks and interfacing with existing piping throughout the plant.
 By using existing and unused equipment, the overall capital expense was minimized.